harleydutton/tabula-rasa/meta/rejected/DTMS checks.md

+"Does this make sense?" checks are a bad idea because they turn everything they apply to into a [[Mother May I]]

+---

-[[problems]] strong reasons to remove this entirely. more articulately, this is an issue because it turns every single thing in the game into a [[mother may i]]. moving to maybeboard with strong preference to remove
+\strong reasons to remove this entirely. more articulately, this is an issue because it turns every single thing in the game into a [[Mother May I]]. moving to maybeboard with strong preference to remove

 ---